ciscoheat/sveltekit-rate-limiter/README.md

 }
 ```

-In `hash`, return a string based on a `RequestEvent`, which will be counted and checked against the rate, or a boolean to make the request fail (`false`) or succeed (`true`) no matter the current rate.
+In `hash`, return a string based on a `RequestEvent`, which will be counted and checked against the rate, or a boolean to short-circuit the plugin chain and make the request fail (`false`) or succeed (`true`) no matter the current rate.

 - The string will be hashed later, so you don't need to use any hash function.
 - The string cannot be empty, in that case an exception will be thrown.